LA JOLLA TOWN COUNCIL

 President’s Letter

-Reaching our 75th Anniversary was truly a historic milestone, made all the more meaningful through the unity exemplified
+Celebrating our 75th Anniversary was truly a historic milestone, made all the more meaningful by the unity exemplified in our inaugural

 Together, we demonstrated that commitment to service transcends adversity.